top of page

 Undergraduate researcher

-Emily is examining the affects of climate change on flowering times of spring ephemeral wildflowers over the past 100 years.
+Emily examined the affects of climate change on flowering times of spring ephemeral wildflowers over the past 100 years.

 original-C995631F-1DC1-4617-9285-80CE04CB571A_edited.jpg